 Small businesses involved in government contracting find themselves excluded from opportunities because of FAR source justification federal contracts.
 Government contract law allows federal agencies the opportunity to award sole source contracts, so long as the explanation is reasonable, and does not violate other regulations.

-Do Sole Source Justification Contracts Violate the Competition in Contract Act (CICA) or FAR?
+Do Government Sole Source Contract Justifications Violate the Competition in Contract Act (CICA Contracting) or FAR 6.302-1?

 Not always.
-The Competition in Contract Act (CICA) requires that the federal government award procurements through “full and open” acquisitions.
+The Competition in Contract Act (CICA Contracting) requires that the federal government award procurements through “full and open” acquisitions.
 See 41 USC 253(a) (2008).
 However, like most procurement laws, there are exceptions to the general rule.
-Sole sourcing in government contracting is allowed if:
+FAR Sole sourcing in government contracting is allowed if:

 - There is only one responsible source, and no other contractor supplies or services will satisfy agency requirements.

 - If the federal government’s need for supplies or services is of such an unusual and compelling urgency that the agency would be seriously injured unless the government is permitted to limit the number of sources from which it solicits bids or proposals, full and open competition need not be provided for.

 - Sole source justification contracts would be upheld when a statute expressly states that one agency can purchase from another agency or the government requirement is for a brand-name commercial item for authorized resale.

 - Statutory sole source contract justification through the SBA 8(a) Program

 See FAR Part 6.3 for a full reading of sole source justification contracts.

 Sole Source Government Contract Awards – Agency Responsibilities